mhvwerts/randommw/README.md

 ## Doornik Ziggurat code

+A particularly portable, structured and relatively well-documented C code for the generation of normally distributed random numbers is provided by J. A. Doornik.[9]
+This code was found to compile and run correctly on both Linux and Windows gcc implementation, and will very likely work with other systems and C compilers.
+It uses the MWC8222 (also called MWC256) PRNG as the source of a uniform random variable, which is then converted to a random variable with a Gaussian distribution using a ziggurat algorithm.
+We will use the Doornik ziggurat code as the starting point for our exploration and development.

 In the folder `original_ziggurat_code_doornik` the source code of the original [ZIP archive](https://www.doornik.com/research/ziggurat_code.zip) by Doornik is conserved.
 The compiled executables from the ZIP file have been removed for security reasons, and the "makefile" folders for gcc have been renamed to emphasize the 32-bit *vs* 64-bit nature of the targeted executables.
 The file contents have been left intact.

 The necessary files have been copied from `original_ziggurat_code_doornik` to the root folder.
 It is the objective to use them 'as received' without modification, although minor changes might be applied if really necessary.